npm/npm_conf/README.md

 	* using private modules to deploy prototypes
 * deploying services with ndm
 	* @benjamincoe blows your mind
-* stupid npm tricks
-	* beep boop
-* entertainment: dance.js 2.0.0!
-* don't wait for gyp builds ever again with node-pre-gyp
-* browserify - finally understand this thing
-	* how to publish frontend code to npm
-	* the benefits of using commmon js require everywhere
-	* proof that sharing code between client, server, and build tools is not a pipe dream
-* the npm api and you
- 	* what can you use the npm api for
- 	* useful tools that use the npm api
-	* fun projects using the npm api
 * big data invades npm
 	* interesting look at the data in the public registry
 	* what package has the most dependences?
 	* what are the popular dev dependencies?
 	* lots of other interesting findings
+* stupid npm tricks
+	* beep boop
+* entertainment: dance.js 2.0.0!
+* don't wait for gyp builds ever again with node-pre-gyp